Are you looking for ways to entertain the kids? We have compiled a list of the very best activities and things to do on the Gold Coast with kids.

-To fully appreciate the allure of the Gold Coast, you need to see if through the eyes of a local.
-That is why I created a kids activities Gold Coast guide detailing some of the very best outdoor things to do on the Gold Coast with kids.
+To fully appreciate the allure of the Gold Coast, you need to see it through the eyes of a local.
+That is why I created a guide ranging from free activities on the Gold Coast to the best Gold Coast attractions for families.

 An undeniable attraction of the Gold Coast is the glorious weather that you can experience year-round.
-The balmy temperatures mean you can spend more time outside basking in the outdoors, which is also where you will find many of the fabulous family friendly attractions and outdoor activities.
+The balmy temperatures mean you can spend more time outside basking in the outdoors, which is also where you will find many of the fabulous family activities and attractions.

-An outing to the beach is one of the best free things for visitors to enjoy on the Gold Coast, and you’ll be spoilt for choice with around 57 kilometres of pristine coastline available.
+An outing to the beach is one of the best activities to do on the Gold Coast.
+Visitors will be spoilt for choice with around 57 kilometres of pristine coastline available.
 Take a stroll along the esplanade at Burleigh Heads, visit the iconic Surfers Paradise beach for a swim in the waves, take your furry friends for a play at the designated dog area at The Spit, Main Beach.
-With the beach also being one of the most popular activities for many Gold Coast residents, you will find an abundance of patrolled areas from north to south of the coast.
-If swimming in the waves is not to your liking you will be certain to find your little slice of paradise to sit on the sand and watch the day fade away.
+Being such a popular activity for locals and visitors, you’ll find an abundance of patrolled areas from north to south of the coast.
+If swimming in the waves is not to your liking, you will still be able to find your little slice of paradise to sit on the sand and watch the day fade away.

 VISIT THE GOLD COAST HINTERLAND